dotnet-websharper/docs/v4.x/fsharp/InterfaceGenerator.md

 By default, inline JavaScript definitions are inferred for all methods and properties from their names.
 This is intuitive and convenient but not fully general.
-Is is therefore possible to bypass the inferred inlines and customize the generated bindings.
+Therefore it is possible to bypass the inferred inlines and customize the generated bindings.

 ### Default Inline Generation